MaineMBA Program Course Offerings: Fall 2025

 Geospatial Technologies

-GEO 508 – Geographic Information Systems I
+SIE 509 – Principles of Geographic Information Systems

-Offered: Full Semester, Online
+Offered: Full Semester Online

 Global Policy (Orono Only)